13 Basic Road Markings in the Philippines and What They MeanBy marian on February 28th, 2017

 There are a number of white road line meanings in the Philippines.
 Diagonal white lines are usually seen outlined by a solid white line.
 It signifies an area that is not technically part of the actual roadway.
 By right, vehicles are never to occupy these areas outside of emergency situations.

 This is used to separate traffic between two flows of traffic.
 It is solid because it is used in multi-lane roads and has to be distinguished from the broken lines.
 This also means that drivers are discouraged to overtake on this side unless there is no oncoming traffic.

 Broken White Lines

-This can be seen in two situations, one is when you’re on a two-lane road and it will signify the center of the two lanes.
-The other time is on a multi-lane road, meant to guide drivers of the different lanes.
-Basically, this is meant to tell you to stay on your lane, you can cross these lanes when overtaking just give way to those already in the lane.
+This can be seen in two situations.
+One is when you’re on a two-lane road.
+Broken white lines signify the center of the two lanes.
+The other time is on a multi-lane road where it’s meant to guide drivers of the different lanes.
+Basically, this is meant to tell you to stay in your lane.
+You can cross these lanes when overtaking just give way to those already in the lane.

 Solid White Horizontal Lines

 You will see this in intersections or in the presence of traffic lights.
 The horizontal line is the point where you have to stop on a stop sign or when the light turns red.